niteya-shah/gsoc-proposal/gsoc.md

 ## Why this project?
 I have always been interested in high performance computing and its applications, and have extensively used NumPy for my projects.
 However even with the performance benefits of NumPy over Python, many improvements were still left on the table, namely support from the GPU.
 CuPy is an excellent library which allows users to achieve fast GPU performance without changing a lot of code.

 I have worked a lot on simulation projects and each of them have used NumPy’s random module to generate the properties of the system.
-This project will not only improve the compatibility of NumPy and CuPy but also make it simpler to simultaneously generate multiple random systems, as the current implementation is based on a global state which is not suitable for multiple independent simulations.
+This project will not only improve the compatibility of NumPy and CuPy but also make it simpler to simultaneously generate multiple random systems, as the current implementation is not as suitable for the task.

 All of these important features make this project a great addition to the CuPy codebase, and will be of great use to anyone who uses the random module, both in terms of usability and maintainability.